-A user session is created when an app or a desktop is launched from Workspace App.
+A user session is created when an app or a desktop is launched from the Workspace app.
 The user interacts with the app or desktop through the user session.
-The experience the user has in each session adds up to the overall experience of the user in the CVAD environment.
+The experience the user has in each session adds up to the overall experience of the user in the Virtual Apps and Desktops environment.

-The User Sessions section of the User Experience dashboard displays important session metrics for the chosen time period and Site.
+The User Sessions section of the User Experience dashboard displays important session metrics of HDX sessions for the chosen time period and Site.

 You can view the following user session data:

-Total Sessions: This indicates the total number of user sessions over the chosen time period.
+Total Sessions: Total number of user sessions over the chosen time period.
 A single user can establish multiple user sessions.
-This includes all sessions launched or active during the chosen period.
+The number includes all sessions launched or active during the chosen period.

-Total Unique Users: The number of unique users who either launched a session or have an active session during the chosen period.
+Total Unique Users: Number of unique users who either launched a session or have an active session during the chosen period.

 Session Responsiveness represents the ICA Round Trip Time (ICA RTT).
 ICA RTT is used to quantify the response time.
 It is the amount of time it takes for user input to reach the server and the response to appear on the endpoint machine.
 It measures the in-session experience and quantifies the lag experienced while interacting with a virtual app or desktop.